cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-management.md

 {{</tab>}}
 {{<tab label="api" no-code="true">}}

-To get a list of your current virtual networks, use the [`/teamnet/virtual_networks`](/api/operations/tunnel-virtual-network-list-virtual-networks) API endpoint.
+To get a list of your current virtual networks, use the [List virtual networks](/api/operations/tunnel-virtual-network-list-virtual-networks) API operation.

 Enable Virtual IP support by adding the `virtual_network_id` field to the origins in you API request.
 Refer to the [Cloudflare Load Balancer API documentation](/api/operations/account-load-balancer-pools-create-pool) for more information on creating a pool using the API.